driessenslucas/researchproject/Thesis.md

 10. **Markov Decision Process (MDP)**: A mathematical framework for modeling decision-making situations where outcomes are partly random and partly under the control of a decision-maker.
 It is characterized by states, actions, transition probabilities, and rewards.
 11. **Mean Squared Error (MSE)**: A loss function used in regression models to measure the average squared difference between the estimated values and the actual value, useful for training models by minimizing error.
 12. **Motion Processing Unit (MPU6050)**: A sensor device combining a MEMS (Micro-Electro-Mechanical Systems) gyroscope and a MEMS accelerometer, providing comprehensive motion processing capabilities.
-13. **Over the air updates (OTA)**: Remotely updates software or firmware, enabling seamless upgrades without physical access.
+13. **Over the Air Updates (OTA)**: Remotely updates software or firmware, enabling seamless upgrades without physical access.
 14. **Policy Gradient Method**: A class of reinforcement learning algorithms that optimize the policy directly by computing gradients of the expected reward with respect to the policy parameters.
-15. **Policy Network**: In reinforcement learning, a neural network model that directly maps observed environment states to actions, guiding the agent's decisions based on the current policy.
+15. **Policy Network**: In reinforcement learning, a neural network model that directly maps observed environment states to actions, guiding the agent’s decisions based on the current policy.
 16. **Proximal Policy Optimization (PPO)**: A policy gradient method for reinforcement learning that simplifies and improves upon the Trust Region Policy Optimization (TRPO) approach.
+17. **Pulse-Width Modulation (PWM)**: A method used to control the amount of power delivered to a device by varying the duty cycle of the signal, commonly used in robotics to control motor speed and direction.
-17. **Q-agent**: Based on the Q-learning algorithm, it is a model-free algorithm that learns to estimate the values of actions at each state without requiring a model of the environment.
+18. **Q-agent**: Based on the Q-learning algorithm, it is a model-free algorithm that learns to estimate the values of actions at each state without requiring a model of the environment.
-18. **RC Car**: A remote-controlled car used as a practical application platform in reinforcement learning experiments, demonstrating how algorithms can control real-world vehicles.
+19. **RC Car**: A remote-controlled car used as a practical application platform in reinforcement learning experiments, demonstrating how algorithms can control real-world vehicles.
-19. **Raspberry Pi (RPI)**: A small, affordable computer used for various programming projects, including robotics and educational applications.
+20. **Raspberry Pi (RPI)**: A small, affordable computer used for various programming projects, including robotics and educational applications.
-20. **Reinforcement Learning (RL)**: A subset of machine learning where an agent learns to make decisions by taking actions within an environment to achieve specified goals, guided by a system of rewards and penalties.
+21. **Reinforcement Learning (RL)**: A subset of machine learning where an agent learns to make decisions by taking actions within an environment to achieve specified goals, guided by a system of rewards and penalties.
-21. **Sensor Fusion**: The process of combining sensory data from multiple sources to produce a more accurate and reliable understanding of the environment.
+22. **Sensor Fusion**: The process of combining sensory data from multiple sources to produce a more accurate and reliable understanding of the environment.
-22. **Sim2Real Transfer**: The practice of applying models and strategies developed within a simulated environment to real-world situations, crucial for bridging the gap between theoretical research and practical application.
+23. **Sim2Real Transfer**: The practice of applying models and strategies developed within a simulated environment to real-world situations, crucial for bridging the gap between theoretical research and practical application.
-23. **Target Network**: Utilized in the DDQN framework, a neural network that helps stabilize training by providing consistent targets for the duration of the update interval.
+24. **Target Network**: Utilized in the DDQN framework, a neural network that helps stabilize training by providing consistent targets for the duration of the update interval.
-24. **Ultrasonic Distance Sensor (HC-SR04)**: Measures distance using ultrasonic waves, used in robotics for obstacle detection and navigation.
+25. **Ultrasonic Distance Sensor (HC-SR04)**: Measures distance using ultrasonic waves, used in robotics for obstacle detection and navigation.
-25. **Virtual Environment**: A simulated setting designed for training reinforcement learning agents, offering a controlled, risk-free platform for experimentation and learning.
+26. **Virtual Environment**: A simulated setting designed for training reinforcement learning agents, offering a controlled, risk-free platform for experimentation and learning.
-26. **Wheel Slippage**: Loss of traction causing wheels to spin without moving the vehicle forward, common on uneven terrain.
+27. **Wheel Slippage**: Loss of traction causing wheels to spin without moving the vehicle forward, common on uneven terrain.

-\pagebreak

-### List of Abbreviations

-1. **AC** - Actor-Critic
-2. **AI** - Artificial Intelligence
-3. **AV** - autonomous vehicle
-4. **DDQN** - Double Deep Q-Network
-5. **DQN** - Deep Q-Network
-6. **ESP32** - Espressif Systems 32-bit Microcontroller
-7. **HC-SR04** - Ultrasonic Distance Sensor
-8. **MDP** - Markov Decision Process
-9. **MPU6050** - Motion Processing Unit (Gyroscope + Accelerometer)
-10. **MSE** - Mean Squared Error
-11. **OTA** - Over the air updates
-12. **PPO** - Proximal Policy Optimization
-13. **RC** - Remote Controlled
-14. **RCMazeEnv** - RC Maze Environment (Custom Virtual Environment for RL Training)
-15. **RL** - Reinforcement Learning
-16. **SAC** - Soft Actor-Critic
-17. **Sim2Real** - Simulation to Reality Transfer
-18. **TRPO** - Trust Region Policy Optimization

-\pagebreak

-# List of Abbreviations

-1. **AI** - Artificial Intelligence
-2. **AV** - autonomous vehicle
-3. **DDQN** - Double Deep Q-Network
-4. **DQN** - Deep Q-Network
-5. **ESP32** - Espressif Systems 32-bit Microcontroller
-6. **HC-SR04** - Ultrasonic Distance Sensor
-7. **MPU6050** - Motion Processing Unit (Gyroscope + Accelerometer)
-8. **MSE** - Mean Squared Error
-9. **OTA** - Over the air updates
-10. **PPO** - Proximal Policy Optimization
-11. **RC** - Remote Controlled
-12. **RCMazeEnv** - RC Maze Environment (Custom Virtual Environment for RL Training)
-13. **RL** - Reinforcement Learning
-14. **Sim2Real** - Simulation to Reality Transfer
+28. **3D (Three-Dimensional)**: Refers to objects or environments that have three dimensions (length, width, and height), commonly used in computer graphics and simulations.
+29. **2WD (2-Wheel Drive)**: A vehicle configuration where power is delivered to two wheels, typically the front or rear wheels, providing propulsion and steering control.
+30. **4WD (4-Wheel Drive)**: A vehicle configuration where power is delivered to all four wheels, enhancing traction and stability, particularly in off-road or challenging terrains.

 \pagebreak